Do I need a visa?

 As one of the points-based visa categories, it is essential that you acquire the necessary points in order to be eligible for this UK visa.

-Our immigration lawyers in Manchester can help to prepare your UK visa application, ensuring that you stand the best chance of success and will acquire the required points.
+Our Manchester immigration solicitors can help to prepare your UK visa application, ensuring that you stand the best chance of success and will acquire the required points.

 Supporting documents are an essential aspect of any UK visa application – the Home Office will use your supporting documentation to help determine your eligibility.